More

 SafetyNet Attestation mitigates the need to develop and reimplement hardcoded security checks that can be bypassed and root/tamper detection is easy and unfailing.
 SafetyNet Attestation helps in determining the overall integrity of the device.

-Along with APIs, SafetyNet as a whole provides a set of services that ensure app protection against security threats such as bad URLs, harmful applications, device tampering, and fake users.
-These security assessments help in maintaining the application as well as device sanity, essentially securing critical data within the app and the device.
+Along with APIs, SafetyNet as a whole provides a set of services that ensure app protection against security threats such as bad URLs, harmful applications, device tampering, and fake users. help app development companies maintain both application and device integrity, essentially securing critical data within the app and the device.

 How does SafetyNet Attestation work?